TinoBarros/BS3221-Summative-Cloud/README.md

 - There is no login, so credentials are not needed to enter the application.

-- To Access the web app, click the link here,
+- To Access the web app, click the link here:
   [Access web app](https://kind-bay-0a1d6f303.6.azurestaticapps.net/)